Wang Junkai: Other activities

-Wang held the Guinness World Record Holder for having "the most reposted Weibo post" in 2015.
+Wang held the Guinness World Records for having "the most reposted Weibo post" in 2015.

 In March 2017, Wang was invited by Nike to take part in the design process of the new Air Max sneakers.

 In June, Wang made his walkway debut for fashion house Dolce & Gabbana during the Men's Spring/Summer 2018 fashion shows in Milan.

 The same year, Wang became the youngest male celebrity to grace the front cover of Harper's Bazaar and L'Officiel Hommes.

 In December 2017, Wang was announced as the global brand ambassador for Swatch.
 In the same month, it was announced that the Industrial and Commercial Bank of China (ICBC) will work with Visa China and Wang, to bring to the public tailor-made "Galaxy·Karry Wang" credit card.

 On 21 November 2018, Wang severed his ties with Dolce & Gabbana, ultimately ending his role as the ambassador for the brand after the Shanghai event controversy.

 In August 2019, he appeared as a special guest with Ashin at Mayday's concert (Mayday 2019 Just Rock It!!!"蓝| BLUE) held at Beijing National Stadium, performing "Onion" with the band.